LegendaryAI/imprompt-sdk/docs/source/sdk/marketplace_api/update_a_marketplace.rst

      - The name of the marketplace.
    * - publish_level
      - string
-     - Accepted values: internal_org, external_org
+     - Accepted values: internal_org, external_org, user
    * - description
      - string
      - The description of the marketplace.